training-datalab/old-training-datalab.com/_pages/2019-12-02-impact-ranking.md

 ### How to download and cite this dataset?

 - González-Bustamante, B. (2019).
 Chilean Political Science Ranking.
-Dataset, University of Oxford, Universidad de Santiago de Chile (USACH) and Training Data Lab. <a href="http://doi.org/10.17605/OSF.IO/C8PRA" target="_blank">http://doi.org/10.17605/OSF.IO/C8PRA</a>.
+Dataset, University of Oxford and Universidad de Santiago de Chile (USACH). <a href="http://doi.org/10.17605/OSF.IO/C8PRA" target="_blank">http://doi.org/10.17605/OSF.IO/C8PRA</a>.

 <br />
 <small><a href="https://training-datalab.com/projects/cps-ranking">Further details about this project</a>.</small>